uchm4n/portfolio/user/pages/01.profile/03.skills/docs.md

         - docs
 ---

 I am seeking a competitive and challenging environment where I can use my experience and skills to help the company meet and surpass its goals.
-I have more than 3 years of commercial experience in PHP development.
+I have more than 4 years of experience in PHP development.

 My current software development skills:
  + PHP: